-SCI Forest Inmate Accused of Assaulting Two Corrections Officers with Makeshift Weapon
+SCI Forest Inmate Accused of Assaulting Two Corrections Officers With Makeshift Weapon

 It was reported that inmate Dante Alan Bonner stabbed two corrections officers with a makeshift weapon.

-On September 13, police spoke to one of the two corrections officers relative to this investigation who stated that he was working on “A” block on the day in question.
-He was supervising inmate Bonner who was in the middle of a virtual visit.
+A trooper from PSP Marienville spoke to one of the corrections officers on September 13 relative to this investigation.
+The officer stated that he was working on “A” block on the day in question and was supervising inmate Bonner who was in the middle of a virtual visit.

 Inmate Bonner became irate when his virtual visit was terminated.
 Another officer was in the vicinity and responded to their area.
 Inmate Bonner then proceeded to strike one officer in the head, who then grabbed Bonner and tried to restrain him, the complaint states.